draeger-lab/refinegems/docs/source/brand.rst

      - ``#FFFFFF``

 For project material, prefer the primary gold for logo strokes, accents, and small highlights.
-Use neutral text colors for readability.
-Avoid recoloring the logo into unrelated palettes unless a single-color accessibility or production constraint requires it.
+Use neutral text colours for readability.
+Avoid recolouring the logo into unrelated palettes unless a single-colour accessibility or production constraint requires it.

 Minimum Size
 ------------